alexacanche/How-to-Use-the-Google-API/Tutorial.md

 * [Here](https://googlemaps.github.io/google-maps-services-python/docs/#module-googlemaps) you can find the documentation.
 * In there, explains the parameters and what will return.
 ```
-def problemA():
-  Description:
+search_nearby_places():
+  """
    This function uses python googlemaps library and gets nearby searches of the UPY type restaurant

    Parameters:
       None

    Returns:
     A json
+    """
     UPY_restaurants_google = gmaps.places_nearby(location = '20.988459, -89.736768', radius = 2000, type = 'restaurant')
     return UPY_restaurants_google
 ```